Is Barbie Pregnant? The Story of Pregnant Barbie

 After Mattel changed the spelling of Allan's name to Alan-with-a-single-L, he and Midge married in 1991.
 It is clear from the back of the 2002 Happy Family box that Midge is part of a happy family, and so there is no reason that she should not become pregnant.

-Although, how dolls get pregnant without specialized body parts is certainly beyond my comprehension.
+Although exactly how dolls get pregnant is certainly beyond my comprehension.

-And so after a rocky debut, Barbie became very popular.
-Young girls clamored for friends of Barbie with which to act out real-life scenes.
-So in 1961, Mattel gave Barbie non-sexually-threatening boyfriend Ken Carson; in 1963, redheaded befreckled best friend Midge; and in 1964 they saddled Barbie with tag-along, moon-faced younger sister Skipper.
+And so, after a rocky debut, Barbie became very popular.
+Young girls clamored for new Barbie friends with which to act out real-life scenes.
+So in 1961, Mattel gave Barbie non-sexually-threatening boyfriend Ken Carson; in 1963, redheaded befreckled best friend Midge; and in 1964, they saddled Barbie with tag-along, moon-faced younger sister Skipper.

-That year, Midge also got a boyfriend and Ken got a buddy... whose name was Allan.
+That year, Midge also got a boyfriend and Ken got a buddy: Allan.

 The Birth of Nikki